 As such,when a family member or relative passes away,the lamp ( vilakku ) usually used in the altar is used for the deceased.In this situation,there was no lamp in the altar.Hence,generally the family members did not conduct prayers or enter their puja room.
 Prayers were done in front of the lamp used for the deceased itself.

-Overtime,exaggeration has ballooned the negligence of altar during death into a hoohah of self-made taboo that no one should conduct prayers or go to temples / altar.
+Overtime,exaggeration has ballooned the negligence of altar during death into a hoohah of self-made taboo that no one should conduct prayers or even associate with the divine.

 Even today,we chant vedas and sing bhajans in front of the lamp offered to the deceased.This clearly shows that prayers were never a taboo when a death occurs.